 “Because the neighborhoods have specific needs and interests unique to the Cambodian community, we ask that you do not divide either Cambodian neighborhoods in the redistricting process,” Saro testified.

-“In the last Redistricting in 2011, the City Council direction was to have the minimal changes required to each district to rebalance the population,” said Kevin Lee, a public affairs officer for the city, on Monday via email.
+“In the last Redistricting in 2011, the City Council direction was to have the minimal changes required to each district to rebalance the population,” said Kevin Lee, a public affairs officer for the city, earlier this month via email.

 “In March 2017, the City Council made a determine (sic) not to redistrict, based primarily on the fact that reliable data was not available,” Lee said.